timmayo/classes/README.md

 5. When prompted, **enter the password** provided by the instructor.
 6. Click **OK**.

-✅ After extraction, you’ll see the PowerPoint slide deck(s) ready to open.
+✅ After extract, you’ll see the PowerPoint slide deck ready to open.

 ---